hselimt/HST-WINDOWS-UTILITY/README.md

 **Always create a restore point before using this tool**

 **If you plan to remove OneDrive with this tool, make sure to disable all backup features first.
-Otherwise, essential folders like Documents and Desktop that OneDrive is backing up will be deleted**
+Otherwise, essential folders that OneDrive is backing up will be deleted**

 ### System Management
 - **Restore Point Creation**: Manually create system restore points to ensure you can revert changes if needed